Manikanta5544/Wispr-Flow/README.md

 - Clear state transitions
 - Predictable user workflow

-Advanced UI styling, animations, and design parity with Wispr Flow were **explicitly deprioritized**, as allowed by the assignment.
+Advanced UI styling and visual parity with Wispr Flow were intentionally deprioritized to focus on correctness, latency, and reliability of the voice-to-text workflow.

 ### Separation of Concerns
 Each module has a single, well-defined responsibility: